jfung53/mensmagbot/tutorial.md

 ```
 6. We should now be able to run the script, but first we'll configure it some more.

-## 5. :fireworks: Configure the image parameters
+## 5. Configure the image parameters

 First, we'll configure the search query to get a photo from Unsplash.
 We're using the `random photo endpoint` from the API that can be narrowed with a few parameters.